thin-edge/thin-edge.io/docs/src/operate/configuration/index.md

 | `device.cert_path`  | `TEDGE_DEVICE_CERT_PATH`  |
 | `mqtt.bind.address` | `TEDGE_MQTT_BIND_ADDRESS` |

 You can also use `tedge config` to inspect the value that is set, which may prove useful if you are using a mix of toml configuration and environment variables.
-If you had tedge.toml file set as shown [above](#tedgetoml), you could run:
+For example, if you have already set the `c8y.url`, then you can read the value using:

 ```sh
 tedge config get c8y.url